Nutrition Consultant Training Program - 700 hours

 National Association of Nutrition Professionals (NANP)

 The Nutrition Consultant Training Program is a recommended training program through the National Association of Nutrition Professionals (nanp.org).
-Students and graduates are encouraged to join this organization to stay connected, support the rights of nutrition professionals, and stay abreast of the latest developments in the field of nutrition.
+Students and graduates are encouraged to join NANP to stay connected to the latest research and business practices, connect with like-minded professionals in the integrative health field, attend annual conferences, gain continuing education credits, and support the right of holistic nutrition professionals to serve in an ethical and appropriate way.

 Holistic Nutrition Credentialing Board (HNCB)